federaspa/uC-OSII-Task-Scheduling/README.md

     task may execute several times per second, depending on the speed of the system and how often it is scheduled.

--   Task2: It's a bit more complicated to estimate the number of executions of this task since it contains both variable delays and random numbers.

-    The loop inside the task contains a call to rand(), which generates a random number between 0 and max_time (where max_time is equal to ones + 1).
+-   Task2: The loop inside the task contains a call to rand(), which generates a random number between 0 and max_time (where max_time is equal to ones + 1).
 Assuming a uniform distribution of rand() values, we can estimate that on average, this task will generate a random number